-The default time of the Forex Factory site is New York time.
-This will be EST (GMT -5) or EDT (GMT -4), depending on the time of year.
-When you are logged out with cookies cleared, this is the time you are viewing.
+The default time of the Forex Factory website is New York time.
+This is EST (GMT -5) or EDT (GMT -4), depending on the time of year.
+When you're logged out with cookies cleared, this is the time you're viewing.

-Why is the synchronized time one hour off?
+Why is my synchronized time one hour off?

 If the time is off by one hour, you most likely have the DST option on the wrong setting.
 If DST is On, turn it Off, or vice versa.
-If that doesn't work, try to find a combination of DST and Time Zone settings that will result in the proper synchronized time being displayed.
+If that doesn't work, try to find a combination of DST and Time Zone settings that will result in the proper synchronized time..